katrinasuherman/HealthyRecipeAnalysis/README.md

 ### 1. "Healthy" Recipes and Sugar Proportion

 The hypotheses and test statistic are as follows:
-- Null hypothesis: Recipes tagged as "healthy" have the same proportion of sugar as recipes not tagged as "healthy".
+**Null hypothesis**: Recipes tagged as "healthy" have the same proportion of sugar as recipes not tagged as "healthy".
-- Alternate Hypothesis: Recipes tagged as "healthy" have a significantly lower proportion of sugar compared to recipes not tagged as "healthy".
+**Alternate Hypothesis**: Recipes tagged as "healthy" have a significantly lower proportion of sugar compared to recipes not tagged as "healthy".
-- Test Statistic: The difference between the mean proportion of sugar in recipes tagged as "healthy" and the mean proportion of sugar in recipes not tagged as "healthy".
+**Test Statistic**: The difference between the mean proportion of sugar in recipes tagged as "healthy" and the mean proportion of sugar in recipes not tagged as "healthy".
-- Significance Level: 0.05
+**Significance Level**: 0.05

-1. Choosing a significance level.
+- Choosing a significance level.
 A significance level of 0.05 strikes a balance between rigor and practicality, minimizing the chance of incorrectly rejecting the null hypothesis while maintaining sensitivity to meaningful differences.

-2. Choosing a test statistic.
+- Choosing a test statistic.
 <!-- insert plot -->
 <iframe
 src="assets/sugar_healthy_nonhealthy.html"
 width="800"
-height="500"
+height="550"
 frameborder="0"
 style="margin: 0; padding: 0; display: block;"
 ></iframe>
 Based on the plot above, we could see that the two distributions are different.
 But we want to know which recipe has a lower proportion so we still chose the difference between the mean proportion of sugar in recipes tagged as "healthy" and the mean proportion of sugar in recipes not tagged as "healthy".

-3. Run a permutation test and calculate the observed difference.
+- Run a permutation test and calculate the observed difference.
 We ran a permutation test by shuffling the missingness of rating for 500 times to collect 500 simulating mean differences in the two distributions.
 <!-- insert plot -->
 <iframe
 src="assets/fig_7.html"
 width="800"
-height="500"
+height="550"
 frameborder="0"
 style="margin: 0; padding: 0; display: block;"
 ></iframe>